How To Maintain A Shaved Head

 Shampoo should remain a staple in your bald skincare routine.
 Shampoo targets the oil and dirt that builds up on your scalp, which comes from your skin and not from your hair.
 Your lack of hair doesn’t protect you from dandruff either.
 Be sure to wash your scalp every few days or so with a little shampoo to keep your bald head clean and smooth.

-While body soap technically will also get rid of the oils on your scalp, it’s really made for the tougher skin on the rest of your body and is likely too harsh for your scalp.
+While body wash and conditioner technically will also get rid of the oils on your scalp, it’s really made for the tougher skin on the rest of your body and is likely too harsh for your scalp.
 Stick to shampoo for healthy skin on your head.

 There isn’t any magic necessary to keeping your shaved head smooth; you’ll just need to remember to treat your head with the same care as you do the rest of your skin.